npm/normalize-package-data/README.md

 You may combine strict validation with warnings by passing `true` as the second argument, and `warnFn` as third.

+When `private` field is set to `true`, no warnings will be generated.

 ### Potential exceptions

 If the supplied data has an invalid name or version vield, `normalizeData` will throw an error.
 Depending on where you call `normalizeData`, you may want to catch these errors so can pass them to a callback.